 Publishing is a key part of any researcher's career: it is the main way researchers share their research findings with colleagues and the world at large, so that knowledge develops over time and helps to change policy and practice.

 Through publishing, you will receive feedback on your work and develop your ideas further.
 In addition, a strong publication record is also important in developing your research career.

 The contract between the publisher Elsevier and UK Universities is due for renewal in December 2021.
 The sector is entering negotiations with the aim of securing a read and publish agreement that converts subscription expenditure to support immediate open access publishing and maintains access to paywalled content for a reduced fee.
 So-called ‘transitional’ or ‘transformative’ agreements (TAs) are supported by Plan S funders with the goal of achieving full and immediate open access.
-Please be advised that further information about the negotiations will be shared as it becomes available, and a broad consultation is being planned for later in the year.
-In the meantime, information is available at this webpage and anyone can contribute through this form or write to us at email@example.com.
+A consultation process is now underway and Heads of School have been contracted with information on how to contribute.
+Information on the negotiations is available at this webpage and anyone can contribute through this form or write to us at firstname.lastname@example.org.

 Where to publish is one of the most important decisions you'll make when disseminating your research.
 It's best to start thinking about this as early as possible, ideally at the very start of each research project.

 Ultimately, the decision of where to publish your work as a researcher in the Engineering Department is up to you.
 However, there are some things you might want to think about: